MentorMe #1: Chris Cravens Interview

 “This is where you prove your grit.”

-“Heaven is worth this.”
+“Jesus is worth this.”

 I know you’re doubting it will ever be any different, and thinking that you have no more strength.
 But remember your brothers & sisters in Moslem countries.
 Remember those have lost eyes, hands, jobs… those who have been tied to stakes and flogged.